 Does your garden have lots of container plants?
 Container gardening is often the way we get into gardening, trying things out on a small scale before gaining the confidence to branch out into bigger projects.
 But it’s also ideal for renters who like the idea of a portable garden, home owners with limited outdoor space, and parents who are keen to encourage the kids to develop their green fingers and explore nature.
 Whatever your motivation, containers are a quick and easy way to bring colour, texture and wildlife into your garden.
 I’ve just discovered the Lechuza range of planters, which look absolutely stunning, while having some really practical features built into their design.

 I think container gardening is particularly brilliant for making the most of small spaces.
-You can create a real ‘wow factor’ with just a couple of planters, and you can make the most of every available inch of space in a way that just doesn’t happen with traditional borders.
+You can create a real ‘wow factor’ with just a couple of planters, and you can make the most of every available inch of space in a way that just doesn’t happen with traditional borders (trailing plants are particularly useful here).
 Also, the fact that you can move planters around allows you to keep that limited space as flexible as possible: if it doesn’t work, just pick it up and try it somewhere else!

 Plants grown in containers tend to be more reliant on us to keep them alive.
 They have limited access to soil and will quickly exhaust the nutrients available, so it’s important to feed them regularly and keep an eye on the watering, particularly in warm weather like we’ve had this summer.
 Choosing a clever planter that helps make your job easier can take a lot of the hard work out of container gardening, as well as giving your plants a much better chance of thriving.